Available starting in WinBidPro 15.6 Beta

 Hint: If you don't know CAD, but want a truly profressional and unique Title Block, try finding a company or individual you can pay to make a profressional CAD logo and/or Title Block for you that you can use in WinBidPro.

 C:\WinBidPro\Title Blocks folder.
-This folder contains two sample Title Block files that you may edit in CAD.
+This folder contains several sample Title Block files that you may edit in CAD.
 There are a few things to note about how Title Blocks are used before you get started:

 Title Blocks are inserted at the bottom left corner of the page, just inside the margins.
 See the image in Margins and Padding above.
-They will not stretch to fit the page.
-Therefore a title block must be made for each page layout you intend to produce drawings on.

 Important: The bottom left corner of the title block drawing should start at the coordinate